 Live Common Draw Blackjack has a chat feature that allows you to have a conversation with the dealer and other players who are at the same table.
 You will also find a Blackjack Billboard available on this game that displays the dealer’s last 10 hands value, dealer’s last 100 hands percentage of busts and blackjacks, last hand, and actions in current hand.

 Other Similar Games

-If you find Live Common Draw Blackjack to be awesome, you can try other amazing card games at Magical Vegas such as Blackjack Classic, Live Blackjack.
+If you find Live Common Draw Blackjack to be great, you can try other interesting card games at Magical Vegas such as Blackjack Classic, Live Blackjack.
 Sign up at this Vegas style online casino using your PC, laptop, tablet or mobile!